Life of Columba: Background

 The Life of Columba is a hagiography written in the style of "saint's lives" narratives that had become widespread throughout medieval Europe.
 Compiled and drafted by scribes and clergymen, these accounts were written in Latin and served as written collections of the deeds and miracles attributed to the saint, both during his or her life or after death.
 Columba was acknowledged as a saint, thanks to the vigorous promotion of his memory, within years of his death.
 This was long before official 'canonization' proceedings ever took place at Rome, so Columba has never actually been canonized by Roman authorities in the way that became common later in the Middle Ages.

 It was probably written between 697 and 700.
 The format borrows to some extent from Sulpicius Severus' Life of Saint Martin of Tours.
 Adomnán presents Columba as comparable to a hero in Gaelic mythology.
-One of the motivations for writing the Vita May have been to offer Columba as a model for the monks.
-The biography is by far the most important surviving work written in early-medieval Scotland, and is a vital source for our knowledge of the Picts, as well as a great insight into the life of Iona and the early-medieval Gaelic monk.
+One of the motivations for writing the Vita may have been to offer Columba as a model for the monks.
+The biography is by far the most important surviving work written in early medieval Scotland, and is a vital source for our knowledge of the Picts, as well as a great insight into the life of Iona and the early medieval Gaelic monks.